hyperspy/hyperspy/doc/user_guide/getting_started.rst

 Possible warning when importing HyperSpy?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HyperSpy support different GUIs and matplotlib backends which in specific cases can lead to warnings when importing HyperSpy.
+HyperSpy supports different GUIs and matplotlib backends which in specific cases can lead to warnings when importing HyperSpy.
+Most of the time there is nothing to worry about—the warnings simply inform you of several choices you have.
 There may be several causes for a warning, for example:

-* if not all the GUIs packages are installed: see below to deactivate this warning
-* if the matplotlib ``notebook`` backend is active, the traitsui GUI installed and selected in the preferences.
-A warning is raised because the notebook matplotlib backend is not compatible with the traitsui GUI.
+* not all the GUIs packages are installed.
+If none is installed, we reccomend you to install at least the ``hyperspy-gui-ipywidgets`` package is your are planning to perform interactive data analysis in the Jupyter Notebook.
+Otherwise, you can simply disable the warning in :ref:`preferences <configuring-hyperspy-label>` as explained below.
+* the ``hyperspy-gui-traitsui`` package is installed and you are using an incompatible matplotlib backend (e.g. ``notebook``, ``nbabb`` or ``widget``).
-   * If you want to use the traitsui GUI, use the ``qt`` matplotlib backend in the notebook.
+   * If you want to use the traitsui GUI, use the ``qt`` matplotlib backend instead.
-   * Alternatively, if you prefer to use the ``notebook`` matplotlib backend, you can
-     still use the ipywdigets GUIs and disable the traitsui GUI in the :ref:`preferences <configuring-hyperspy-label>`.
+   * Alternatively, if you prefer to use the ``notebook`` or ``widget`` matplotlib backend, if you don't want to see the (harmless) warning, make sure that you have the ``hyperspy-gui-ipywidgets`` installed and disable the traitsui GUI in the :ref:`preferences <configuring-hyperspy-label>.

 By default, HyperSpy warns the user if one of the GUI packages is not installed.